Motion by curvature of planar networks II: Definitions and Preliminary Results

-It thus follows that, for every ball of radius $R$ in $\R^2$, the triods $\widetilde{\TTT}_{x_0,\tt_j}$ have curvatures uniformly bounded in $L^2(B_R)$.
-Then, reparametrizing all the triods with arclength, we obtain curves with uniformly bounded first derivatives (from above and below away from zero by the assumption on the lengths) and with second derivatives in $L^2\loc$.
-Moreover, by Lemma~\ref{rescestim}, for every ball $B_R$ centered at the origin of $\R^2$ we have a uniform bound $\HH^1({\widetilde{\TTT}_{x_0,\tt_j}}\cap B_R)\leq C_R$, for some constants $C_R$ independent of $j\in\NN$.\\ By standard compactness arguments (see~\cite{huisk3,langer2}), the sequence ${\widetilde{\TTT}_{x_0,\tt_{j}}}$ of reparametrized triods admits a subsequence ${\widetilde{\TTT}_{x_0,\tt_{j_l}}}$ which converges weakly in $W^{2,2}\loc$ and also in the $C^1\loc$ topology, to a (possibly empty) set $\TTT_{\infty}$.
+It follows that, for every ball of radius $R$ in $\R^2$, the triods $\widetilde{\TTT}_{x_0,\tt_j}$ have curvatures uniformly bounded in $L^2(B_R)$.
+Moreover, by Lemma~\ref{rescestim}, for every ball $B_R$ centered at the origin of $\R^2$ we have the uniform bound $\HH^1({\widetilde{\TTT}_{x_0,\tt_j}}\cap B_R)\leq C_R$, for some constants $C_R$ independent of $j\in\NN$.
+Then, reparametrizing all the triods with arclength, we obtain curves with uniformly bounded first derivatives (from above and below away from zero by the assumption on the lengths) and with second derivatives in $L^2\loc$.\\ By standard compactness arguments (see~\cite{huisk3,langer2}), the sequence ${\widetilde{\TTT}_{x_0,\tt_{j}}}$ of reparametrized triods admits a subsequence ${\widetilde{\TTT}_{x_0,\tt_{j_l}}}$ which converges weakly in $W^{2,2}\loc$ and also in the $C^1\loc$ topology, to a (possibly empty) set $\TTT_{\infty}$.
 If the point $x_0\in\R^2$ is distinct from all the endpoints $P^i$, then $\TTT_{\infty}$ has no endpoints, since they go to infinity along the rescaled flow.
 If $x_0=P^i$, the set $\TTT_\infty$ has a single endpoint at the origin of $\R^2$.\\ As we have already pointed out, by Lemma~\ref{Elemma1}, the limit set (if not empty) has no self--intersections and multiplicity one, moreover, if a 3--point is present then the angles are of $120$ degrees by the convergence of the curves in $C^1\loc$.\\ Since the integral functional